2013 Porsche Panamera Hybrid

-With the summer-duty performance tires on 20-inch rims, the Panamera's steering grabs at every little nook and cranny in the pavement.
+With the summer performance tires on 20-inch rims, the Panamera's steering grabs at every little nook and cranny in the pavement.
 While that might be appropriate for a four-door Porsche, it's not necessarily familiar luxury style.
-The high-performance tires effect ride quality as well.
+The high-performance tires affect ride quality as well.
 Their short, stiff sidewalls hit little seams and pavement edges hard, and while the suspension comfortably absorbs bumps, the tires crack and deliver a little shock, sometimes with a corresponding, audible chunk.
-Buyer beware: Actually drive a Panamera with the big rims and high-performance tires before choosing them over the standard all-season packages.
+If you're considering the 20-inch wheels, make sure you drive a Panamera with these big rims and high-performance tires before choosing them over the standard all-season packages.
 We prefer the 18- and 19-inch wheels.

 We had the opportunity to test the Panamera's potential on the 14-turn, 4.1-mile Road America road course in Elkhart Lake, Wisconsin.
 Though large, the Panamera was at home on this long racetrack, with quick steering and a relatively flat attitude through turns (especially with PDCC).
 The Panamera's willingness to change direction and respond to driver inputs puts it in a league with the world's best sports sedans (such as the BMW M5), and even some of the better pure sports cars.

 Road America has a lot of long straights, and the Panamera's standard brakes weren't entirely up to that challenge of repeated, hard braking from very high speeds (for many sessions).
 In some cases (with some drivers), there was a pulsation that may have indicated warped rotors.
+It's not surprising given they have to slow 4,000 pounds of Porsche.
 On the road, the brakes are perfectly capable.
-Buyers who plan to regularly participate in track days should consider the expensive but impressive composite ceramic brakes.
-It's not surprising given they have to slow 4,000 pounds of Porsche.
-Experienced drivers may also be able to reduce brake fade on a track by braking harder but for shorter duration.
+Bottom line: Buyers who plan to regularly participate in track days should consider the expensive but impressive composite ceramic brakes, which will likely eliminate this.
+Experienced drivers may be able to reduce brake fade on a track by braking harder but for shorter duration.

 New Car Test Drive correspondents Kirk Bell, Mitch McCullough, J.P Vettraino and Laura Burstein contributed to this report.